LumaPictures/cg-stubs/README.md

 ## Generating the stubs

-(replace ocio with the package to generate)
+(replace ocio with your desired package to generate)

+First, look at `ocio/stubgen_ocio.sh` to see if there are any env vars to set in the `# Custom variables` section.

+Next, build it:

 ```
 python3 -m venv .venv